Home

 Whatโ€™s at Stake?

-Critics allege this strategy uses vague rules and informal guidance to target cryptocurrency businesses.
-The report claims more than 30 companies have lost access to necessary financial services, leading to a major impact on the burgeoning crypto industry.
+Critics argue that vague rules and informal guidance are targeting cryptocurrency businesses unfairly.
+The report reveals that over 30 firms have lost access to essential financial services, significantly impacting the crypto landscape.

 Community Reactions